derekdjia/AI_Generated_Recipes/README.md

 Using a popular recipe scraper package, we are able to automate the process of scraping data from these websites.
 [2]
 > pip install git+git://github.com/hhursev/recipe-scrapers.git

 However, we need to conform the rules set forth by these website while scraping.
-Those who are interested can learn more about it [*here*](https://www.datahen.com/data-scraping-vs-data-crawling/) [3] Allrecipe's webcrawling rules are detailed [*here*]
+Those who are interested can learn more about it [*here.*](https://www.datahen.com/data-scraping-vs-data-crawling/) [3] Allrecipe's webcrawling rules are detailed [*here.*]
 (https://allrecipes.com/robots.txt)

 #### 1.2 Condensed Data File